zzzprojects/EntityFramework-Extensions/docs/pages/faq/faq-license.md

 Some standard royalty free limitations:

-- You can sell a similar product and claim it's yours.
+- You can't sell a similar product and claim it's yours.
 - If your customer has access to your source code and develops using our API, they will have to purchase a license.